NSM722/Weather-Forecast-Web/README.md

 # Weather forecast web application

-This web application for displays current and next 2 days weather information for an entered city
+This web application displays current and next 2 days weather information for an entered city

 The application retrieves and display weather data from [OpenWeather API](https://openweathermap.org/api 'read docs')